Human Sacrifice and Value

 About the project

-This project seeks to untangle the ambiguities between sacred and profane violence by placing the question of value at the very center of analysis of human sacrifice.
+This project seeks to untangle the ambiguities between sacred and profane violence by placing the question of value at the very centre of analysis of human sacrifice.
 What is the relative value of ritually taking an actual human life?
 To address this, the project approaches the question of value in two ways.

-The project develops an innovative and rigorous methodology for cross-cultural comparisons, combining both humanistic and natural sciences approaches to analyzing the values attributed to human sacrifices, their possible comparability across both time and place, and any possible common patterns of value transition.
+The project develops an innovative and rigorous methodology for cross-cultural comparisons, combining both humanistic and natural sciences approaches to analysing the values attributed to human sacrifices, their possible comparability across both time and place, and any possible common patterns of value transition.